![]() |

 True Rough SketchTrue Rough Sketch Hey, I shocked my own self!
 I did it, yippee.
-Well, it’s not much but I truly showed myself that I could do a one dayer (beside the first session of basic structure that has to stiffen in order to work).
-This is going to be for an affordable sculpture for a local gallery show…..
-Having flowers for sale and other low dollar items makes it fun for everyone, so that people can take away something from the show if they want.
 Getting a face on her and some semblance of a figure with feet, hands (well one hand is hidden) and all, takes some time but I whipped it up as best I could in one day.
 It was actually fun to smear on the clay on to her dress and then make the ruffly ruffle (redundant I know) at the bottom of her skirt.
 The part in between her calves actually has a line there now but I took the pics before I realized that I do want the anatomy to show an indention between the two legs.
 Anyway, here’s some pics and later I’ll fire her and finish her out.
 Got a nice oval black granite base that fits her perfectly.
 She’s currently 10 1/2″ tall by 11″ wide.
-Thanks for watching, ~Tamara
+Thanks for watching, ~Tamara Rough clay sketch of lady showing contemplation.
+Side view of lady.
+Back view of lady clay sketch.
+Very loose finish to the skirt.

 7 Responses to “True Rough Sketch”Leave a Reply |